 But Ruth replied, “Don’t urge me to leave you or to turn back from you.
 Where you go I will go, and where you stay I will stay.
 Your people will be my people and your God my God.
 Where you die I will die, and there I will be buried.
 May the Lord deal with me, be it ever so severely, if even death separates you and me.”
 When Naomi realized that Ruth was determined to go with her, she stopped urging her.
 (Ruth 1:16-18)

-Or women give up on the church community and don’t feel like they need to be part of a local church.
+Or women give up on the church community and do not feel like they need to be part of a local church.
 The bad behavior of Christian leaders that hits the news may be their excuse.
 I had a cousin who felt that way.
 Or they may have been wounded by a church member and walk away so as not to be wounded again.
 Has that happened to you?

 We get mutual encouragement from one another as we are together.
 Everyone needs that.
-In the book of Ruth, Naomi and Ruth were able to encourage each other as they traveled back to Bethlehem and got settled.

 Being part of a church family also helps you learn how to love others and their differences.
 Jesus knows the difficulty we all have at times with one another.
 He gets it.
 Our relationship with Him does not prevent us from having misunderstandings or differences of opinion.
 Sometimes these relational challenges tempt us to harbor grudges against someone with whom we differ.
 Or they tempt us to isolate ourselves from the whole community.
 Neither of these is healthy for you.
 Isolation will lead to stunted spiritual growth and a lack of joy in your life.